 “Which is probably why she didn’t tell us,” Devikra said.
 “But that doesn’t mean she’s guilty.”

-“If she’s so close with her father, it could be she’s doing this out of loyalty to him.
-And Dev, if you think about it, of all the people in this house, she stands most to gain from Unity establishing a central railway station in Histrios,” Leandros said.
-He was pacing back and forth on the faded rug, now, hands clasped behind his back.
+“But if she’s so close with her father, she could have done this out of loyalty to him.
+And Dev, if you think about it, of all the people in this house, she stands most to gain from Unity establishing a railway station in Histrios,” Leandros said.
+He paced back and forth on the faded rug, hands clasped behind his back.
 “She’d be able to visit her family anytime.
 She said herself that she misses Troas.”

 Leandros groaned and rubbed his eyes.
 “I’d rather Penelope was behind this than an Enforcer.”